Abstract nouns in English: Usage, examples and exercises

 -ity

-Nouns with the suffix -ity usually have an adjective stem, while abstract nouns with a suffix usually mean ability, ability, or quality.
+Nouns with the suffix -ity usually derive from an adjective stem, while abstract nouns with a suffix typically indicate capability, state, or quality.

 quality